Skip to main content

 To apply for a reduced conference fee, you need to:

-• Or: Be based in a high-income country and be unemployed
+Or: Be based in a high-income country and currently unemployed

-Note: if you apply for a reduced fee or a fee waiver, we will get back to you by email.
-Please do not start the registration process before hearing back from us about your application.
+Note: If you apply for a reduced fee, we will respond by email.
+Please do not start the registration process until you have received confirmation regarding your application.

 First, please check that you have selected ‘Yes’ in the Visa Invitation Letter Request field in your user profile in Conftool, and entered the relevant information required (passport number etc.).
 If not, modify accordingly and save your changes.

-Second, please complete registration through Conftool (see above).
+Second, please complete registration as a participant through Conftool (see above).

 You can get in touch with our team handling registrations and payment at: conference2026@EADI.org